Recent student accolades:

 Diane Hill wins Queen Elizabeth II (QESII) Diamond Jubilee Scholarship – Congratulations!!

-Diane Hill came up with the idea to apply for the QESII after seeing the advertisement for it in the First Nations House listserv.
-Because this QES opportunity is only open to Indigenous students at the university, she thought that it would be a great way for her to explore opportunities for her to learn more about advancing Indigenous relations globally and locally in Canada.
+Diane Hill came up with the idea to apply for the QESII after seeing the advertisement in the First Nations House listserv.
+The QES opportunity is open to Indigenous students at the university, she thought that it would be a great way for her to explore opportunities for her to learn more about advancing Indigenous relations globally and locally in Canada.

 Diane has always been interested in Indigeneity and the advancement of Indigenous rights and New Zealand is a champion in exhibiting various aspects of progression when it comes to Indigenous-settler relations.
 She believes that there is a lot that she can learn as an Indigenous person in Canada.
 She had the support from First Nations House in terms of information on the award and application process.
 As well, information from her peer Jaime Kearns specifically on the interview process and application component.
 As an alum of the program Jaime was able to provide helpful insight into the interview.
 In addition, Professor Sicchia was extremely helpful in her application process as she provided her letter to the awards committee and was able to speak to both her academic and leadership accomplishments within the university space.

 Upon return to Canada, it is also required for all QES scholars to present their findings to the department and we look forward to hearing all about her experience when she is back in Canada in the fall.